julianlk522/FITM/README.md

 ### Code Quality

--Some way to elegantly keep GetCatsWithEscapedChars / GetCatsWithUnescapedChars in sync -Look into broken auto og:image
+-Look into broken auto og:image
     -e.g., coolers.co image should not have been added with invalid link -https://rss.com/blog/how-do-rss-feeds-work/